Logiqx/gps-spikes/gpslogs/motion/README.md

 #### Next Steps

-Positional data resembling alien abductions are somewhat undesirable, and so are speeds in excess of 790 knots.
-Whilst the data issues from inside the WPNSA building do not affect the actual results of Weymouth Speed Week, ensuring they are not present in the OAO files is very desirable.
+Positional data resembling alien abductions is somewhat undesirable, and so are speeds of many hundreds of knots.
+Whilst the u-blox issues from inside the WPNSA building does not affect the results of Weymouth Speed Week, eliminating the data issues would be highly desirable.

 Since these accuracy issues affect approximately 20% of the WSW sessions, further investigations have been undertaken.
-The investigations have been documented in a separate project and a nice solution has been identified, potentially useful to several different u-blox receivers.
+The investigations have been documented in a separate project and an effective solution has been identified, potentially useful beyond Weymouth Speed Week.